Timinator2000/Algorithm_X/04 - your turn/01 - mrs knuth part I.md

 [Codingame](https://www.codingame.com/home)

-Here's a little pseudocode to help you through finishing up Mrs. Knuth Part I:
+Here's a little pseudocode to help you finish up the first puzzle:

 ```text
 copy all the AlgorithmX code